shyanyong/tp/docs/UserGuide.md

 edit 1 d/2 f/Daily
 ```

-By typing this command, you will edit the dosage and frequency of the first prescription on the list (currently being displayed) to be `2` and `Daily` respectively.
+By typing this, you will edit the dosage and frequency of the first prescription on the list to be `2` and `Daily` respectively.

 ![result for 'Example output of edit command'](images/ui/Ui-edit.png)